ChrisWilding/ChrisWilding.github.io/about.md

 living and working in Manchester, UK.

-Some of the languages, software and tools I work with regularly are: AWS, CSS/SCSS, CentOS, Express, Git, GitHub, JavaScript, Jira, Linux, Mac OS X, Node.js, Python, React, Redux, Troposphere, and Vim
+Some of the languages, software and tools I work with regularly are: AWS, CSS/SCSS, CentOS, Express, Git, GitHub, JavaScript, Jira, Linux, macOS, Node.js, Python, React, Redux, Troposphere, and Vim

 In the past I've also worked with: Capybara, Cucumber, Elixir, GraphQL, MySQL,